publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s2001.md

     Subsec. (m).
 [Pub.
 L. 102–237, § 501(h)(2)][/us/pl/102/237/s501/h/2], substituted “section 1985(e)(1)” for “section 1985(e)(1)(A)”.

     1990—Subsec. (b)(1).
 [Pub.
-L. 101–624, § 1816(a)][/us/pl/101/624/s1816/a], inserted before semicolon at end “, except that the regulations shall require that, if the value of the assets calculated under subsection (c)(2)(A)(ii) of this section that may be realized through liquidation or other methods would produce enough income to make the delinquent loan current, the borrower shall not be eligible for assistance under subsection (a) of this section”.
+L. 101–624, § 1816(a)][/us/pl/101/624/s1816/a], inserted before semicolon at end “, except that the regulations shall require that, if the value of the assets calculated under subsection (c)(2)(A)(ii) that may be realized through liquidation or other methods would produce enough income to make the delinquent loan current, the borrower shall not be eligible for assistance under subsection (a)”.

     Subsec. (c)(2)(A).
 [Pub.
 L. 101–624, § 1816(b)(1)][/us/pl/101/624/s1816/b/1], amended subpar.
 (A) generally.
 Prior to amendment, subpar.
 (A) read as follows: “the amount of the current appraised value of the property securing the loan; less”.